appwrite/templates/node/image-generation-with-gemini/README.md

 # ⚡ Image Generation with Gemini (Node)

-Generate images using Google's Gemini API, save them locally, and optionally upload them to an Appwrite Storage bucket.
+Generate images using Google's Gemini API, save them locally, and automatically upload them to an Appwrite Storage bucket.

 ## 🧰 Usage